EcoGRAPH/ecograph.github.io/degradation.md

 ---
 layout: page
-title: WAForDD
+title: Tropical Forest Degradation Monitoring
-subtitle: West Africa Forest Degradation Dataset
+subtitle: Landscape Change in the Upper Guinean Forests of West Africa
 bigimg:
   - "/img/IMG_1637.JPG" : "this is a comment"
 ---